-Working in conjunction with Student Affairs, SHS has helped launch a new Student Resource Center.
+- Working in conjunction with Student Affairs, SHS has helped launch a new Student Resource Center.
 The college is planning to coordinate the effort to reach those students at greatest need in the areas of housing, transportation, food and other social environmental health issues.
-The waiting room of the Student Health Services was re-

-- designed to include wall-mounted shelving with supplies shampoo, conditioner, other hygiene supplies, as well as socks and warm leggings. - In the middle of the Fall Semester, students expressed a high level of stress related to potential changes in policy related to immigration.
-Student services departments, include Student Health Services, worked together to create a supportive environment, working with the Intercultural Center and student clubs. - SHS staff participated in planning and implementation of the Social Justice Conference on April 28, 2017.
+The waiting room of the Student Health Services was redesigned to include wall-mounted shelving with supplies shampoo, conditioner, other hygiene supplies, as well as socks and warm leggings. - SHS staff participated in planning and implementation of the Social Justice Conference in April 2018.
 This conference brought together community organizations to empower students to take the next steps in creating the world they want to live in.
-Representatives from the health community spoke on health as the underlying determinant of social equity and justice. - The Student Success and Equity program was developed in Petaluma to include the newly defined "student success coaches" providing direct peer support for new college freshman.
-Student Health Services has supported these student workers with education, consultations, and has also referred students to them identified as being at academic risk. - Mental health and clinical staff worked with the Gateway program staff to strengthen the SHS referral relationship with counselors and faculty in this program, serving students that had dropped out from high school, and face educational challenges.
+Representatives from the health community spoke on health as the underlying determinant of social equity and justice.
+With the them this year on food, the AmeriCorps held a presentation on SRJC Food Support Programs.
+The Student Success and Equity program includes the "student success coaches" providing direct peer support for new college freshman.
+Student Health Services has supported these student workers with education, consultations, and has also referred students to them identified as being at academic risk.

+Mental health and clinical staff worked with the Gateway program staff to strengthen the SHS referral relationship with counselors and faculty in this program, serving students that had dropped out from high school, and face educational challenges.

-Health Promotion and Outreach activities have included:
+• Health Promotion and Outreach activities have included:

-- o Petaluma's Intercultural Center is a natural partner with Student Health Services related to sexual assault prevention education, discussion of domestic violence resources, and linking SHS to ESL students and Puente.
-SHS staff may engage in expansion of support services for Foster Youth and Veterans at this location. - SHS Outreach activities are coordinated with Student Affairs events- particularly "Mad Wednesdays", which also coincides with the weekly free food distribution facilitated by Student Health Services - A PEER student worker began work on the Petaluma campus in January of 2016, offering a presence at select events, estimated at about 3 hours per week. - Petaluma has initiated a phone app, which has reached 500 students.
+- Petaluma's Intercultural Center is a natural partner with Student Health Services related to sexual assault prevention education, discussion of domestic violence resources, and linking SHS to ESL students and Puente. - Mindfulness programming weekly on campus has been facilitated with SHS support for stress relief, and to improve well-being. - The co-location of food distribution through Redwood Empire Food Bank has continued and increased to 2 days per week. - o Cal Fresh Outreach Grant will assist in enrollment over the next 2-3 years. - Studying means has been put into addressing housing challenges. - o Petaluma has initiated a phone app, which has reached 500 students.
 Staff posts information about Student Health Services' activities and events in Petaluma on this.
-Weekly posting of Reproductive Health Services hours serves as an effective reminder of the program availability. - The "Wheels of Wellness" cart is available for more regular outreach and health information sharing with students on the Quad, and at various campus events - o SHS Staff participated with students in the sustainability efforts throughout the college.
-Initiatives included trash free events, garden, working toward electronic vehicle charging stations and reducing the campus' carbon footprint, active and early adopter of reducing plastic bag utilization.
+Weekly posting of Reproductive Health Services hours serves as an effective reminder of the program availability. - The "Wheels of Wellness" cart is available for more regular outreach and health information sharing with students on the Quad, and at various campus events